jakegodsall/fm-ecommerce-product-page/README.md

 Most significantly, in this project I have worked with:

-* Portals for modals and correct order or rendering in the DOM (cart modal, navigation bar modal).
+* Portals for modals and correct order or rendering in the DOM (cart modal, navigation bar modal, image viewer lightbox modal).
 * Passing state up and down the React tree (with attention to following the principle of least privilege).

 ### Continued development